Peter-J/diploma-thesis/README.md

 * Fork this project -> change it -> make a pull request.

 #Licence goal/idea
 This code has copyright protection owned by me or others.
 In cases where I am the copyright owner: get an intuition of what I am ok with, as stated here or ask me.
 In any other case: see Attribution below and ask them / read their licence.
-In doubt: It is your responsibility to have no doubt before doing anything that could infringe any copyright (or other) law.
+In doubt: It is your responsibility to have no doubt before doing anything that could infringe any copyright, or any law.

 **This is not a licence, this is an idea for a licence.** I would prefere something in the range of:
 * You can do pretty much what ever you want, but